andrewtwin/ip-aggregator/README.md

 optional arguments:
-  -h, --help            show this help message and exit -s, --stdin           Try to match addresses from stdin (only IPv4 addresses supported).
+  -h, --help            show this help message and exit -s, --stdin           Extract addresses from stdin (only IPv4 addresses supported).
   -q, --quiet           Only produce output, no other information.
   -d OUTPUT_DELIMITER, --output-delimiter OUTPUT_DELIMITER
                         Sets the output delimeter, default is new line.